myurch/mock-rel/README.md

 schema : see above

-id_automatic : boolean (default: true) -> if true, mock-rel will handle adding id's to the data. otherwise you must add your own id.
+id_automatic : boolean (default: true) -> if true, mock-rel will handle adding id's to the data and ignore your id data. otherwise you must add your own id.

 data_list: list of objects -> see above for explanation of 'data' object in list

 editModel()